Feature flag management

 When Feature Flag Management Tools Are Enough

 Feature flags work well when access rules stay simple and short-lived.
-In these cases, a feature flag solution can give teams the control they need without adding overhead.
+In these cases, a feature flag platform can give teams the control they need without adding overhead.

-Feature flags are usually enough when you are working with:
+Implementing feature flags is usually enough when you are working with:

 • Early-stage products with a small user base and limited plans